bhavikbhagwani/groupprojectG30/README.md

 pydoc

 Use pydoc to generate documentation for any class.
-You will get a quick and readable documentation generated from your source code.
+You will get a quick and readable documentation generated from your source code into your terminal.
 For example with Dice class

         cd pig/dice